AdeDoyle/GLOSSAM_scripts/README.md

     llm = SentenceTransformer(m1)

+Note: The first time this function is run, it will download the sentence transformers library.
+This may take several minutes.
+It may also require a token to be set up in your Python interpreter from a Hugging Face account for certain models depending on licencing.

 Next create embeddings for glosses:

     embedded_sentences = llm.encode(glosses_to_embed)

 Next generate a dictionary mapping glosses to their embeddings:

+    gloss_dict = dict()
     for gloss_index, gloss in enumerate(glosses_to_embed):
         gloss_dict[gloss] = embedded_sentences[gloss_index]